Youngei402tw/E5_Dev_AutoRenew_Github_Action/README.md

 ## **Setup Steps (Encrypted Secure Version)**

 1. Setup rclone with onedrive, make sure that the name of config should be e5
 2. zip rclone.conf, check "ZIP Legacy Encryption" or else "unsupported compression method 99" will appear.
+Upload the zip file to this repo.
 3. Set the password for rclone.zip in settings→Secrets→New repository secret
     - Name: **`PASSWD`** Value：**`your_zip_password`**
 4. Goto the project setting again and choose Actions menu and scroll down until you see **Workflow permissions click Read and write permission option**